AqwamCreates/Roblox-Source-Codes/DataPredict/How To Create Neural Networks With Reinforcement Learning For Roblox/Beginner's Guide For Building Neural Networks.md

 ## Bias Neurons

 The presence of bias neuron must not be underestimated.
 It allows the calculated values to move away from 0 instead of being centered to it.
-In most cases, these are usually added to each layers except the final layer.
+In most cases, these are usually added to each layer except the final layer.